Dzx1025/enrola-assignment/README.md

 ## 🚀 What to Submit

 1. Push your completed project to **your own public GitHub repo**.
-2. Update this README to describe:
+2. Re-write this README to describe:
     - What you built
     - Why you made your design choices
     - How to run and test your agent